Care, Feeding, Housebreaking, Home Remedies, and Tips for Polarbear People!

 Intellectual Stimulation and Sports

-If you have never owned a smart puppy before, you may not realize how important it is to provide on-going intellectual stimulation in order to keep them out of trouble.
+Smart dogs need on-going intellectual stimulation and activities in order to keep them happy.
+This is especially the case when a puppy enters the "teenage stage" which occurs from about four to ten months of age.
+If the puppy lacks intellectual stimulation or activities, this is the time they may get into trouble!
 At the very least, take your puppy to "Puppy Daycare" for several days a week.
 If you want to do something fun for the whole family, consider joining the local American Kennel Club "AKC" and enter your dog in a sport.
 AKC has local clubs in nearly every county in North America.
 In general, our dogs have a superior body build, intelligence, and passion to please, than most other dogs, which makes them ideal athletes.
 Remember, these are "humans with fur".
 We have assigned you the job of letting them serve you with something to do.
 Why not let them join a sport?
 They love to please and make you proud!
 If you have a puppy with a higher energy level, try a sport like Agility or Dock Diving.

-Something else we recommend, for a family with children, is 4-H or Future Farmers of America "FFA".
-These are "character building" programs that teach children responsibility, caring for their animal, how to manage money, and fun with their dog while doing it.
+A great family activity for the children is 4-H or Future Farmers of America "FFA".
+These clubs are "character building" programs that teach children responsibility, caring for their animal, how to manage money, and fun with their dog while doing it.
 We highly recommend choosing a club with a good leader, usually another parent, that you like.
-Children as young as eight (8) years of age can join.
-Your child may not be gifted in athletics themselves so this is a perfect outlet for them where they can win prizes, awards, and money for college.
-One of our family members helped to earn her way through college with money she earned from her 4-H projects!
+Most counties in the U.S. have "extension agencies" in their county court house, whose purpose is to provide information to the public for families in rural areas.
+Children as young as eight (8) years of age can join and enter their puppy as a "project".
+If athletics, aren't their thing, try 4-H or FFA!
+It's a great means of teaching a child about money and responsibility.
+One of our family members helped her parents pay for her college education with money she earned from her 4-H summer projects.

 Preventative Medicine and Veterinary Care